Takeru9016/notify/docs/privacy.md

-# Privacy Policy for Notify
+# Privacy Policy for Syngo

 _Last updated: November 20, 2025_

-Thank you for using **Notify** ("we", "us", or "our").
+Thank you for using **Syngo** ("we", "us", or "our").
-This Privacy Policy explains how we collect, use, and protect your information when you use the Notify mobile application (the "App").
+This Privacy Policy explains how we collect, use, and protect your information when you use the Syngo mobile application (the "App").

 By using the App, you agree to the collection and use of information in accordance with this policy.

 ## 1. Information We Collect

-We collect the minimum information needed to provide the core features of Notify.
+We collect the minimum information needed to provide the core features of Syngo.

 ### 1.1.
 Account and Device Information